 -

-A set of 2 blue ceramic baking dishes that distribute heat evenly and won't absorb moisture.
+A set of two white ceramic baking dishes that distribute heat evenly and won't absorb moisture.

 Pros: durable, easy to clean, versatility